composer/docker/README.md

 ## Community / Vendor Image

-The community image release workflow is as follows:
+The "community" image release workflow is as follows:

 - :robot: a new tag is pushed to [Composer repository]
 - :robot: [release workflow] on [Composer repository] creates an issue regarding new tag on [Docker repository]